zesterer/thoth-dev/README.md

 Thoth uses the 'tup' build system.
 Make sure you install tup before attempting to build the project.

-Navigate to the top-level directory of Thoth and run the following commands:
+Navigate to the top-level directory of Thoth and run the following command:

 ```
-mkdir build-default
-cp tup.config build-default/tup.config
+./setup.sh
 ```

-*NOTE: If you wish to build for a target architecture other than x86_64, edit the file `build-default/tup.config` accordingly*
+*NOTE: If you wish to build for a target architecture other than x86_64, edit the file `build-default/tup.config` at this point*

 Build Thoth by running the following command: